-All pupils, from Nursery onwards, have regular access to computers, ipads, chrome books and appropriate software.
+All pupils, from Nursery onwards, have regular access to computers, ipads and appropriate software.
 We use ICT to enhance opportunities and experiences across the curriculum.
 Application of computer skills are revised and directly taught, including coding and early programming opportunities, in Y3-6.

-classroom has relevant up to date technology, which allows children access to class screens, linked to a class hard drive.
+Every classroom has relevant up to date technology, which allows children access to class screens, linked to a class hard drive.
 These are also connected to the internet.
-We have roamers and ibots available and we also have ipads and chrome books for use in classes.
+We have roamers and ibots available and we also have ipads for use in groups.
 As part of our Safeguarding, we address online safety, regularly, through our Induction Weeks and through planned opportunities throughout the year.
 Children respond well to these sessions.